MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/cart-icon-module.md

 - **Show mini cart** – When true, this property enables a cart summary (mini cart) to be displayed when the cart icon is hovered over.
 This functionality is only supported for desktop view ports.

-## Module properties in Adventure Works theme
+## Adventure Works theme module properties

 In the Adventure Works theme, the cart icon module includes two additional slots for the mini cart.
 These slots are included as a module definition extension.

 -**Empty cart promotions** - This slot takes a content block module.
 When the cart contents are empty, the specified content block module will be displayed.
-The content block module can be used for promotions, marketing content, links to category pages, and more to help customers continue their shopping journey.
+The content block module can be used for promotions, marketing content, and links to category pages to help customers continue their shopping journey.

 -**Promotional content** - This slot can be used to showcase promotions, for example "Free Shipping on orders over $100."
 Content block, text block, and image list modules can be used in the promotional content slot.